 Articles alleged Moon to have had ‘orgies’ with 70 female students.

 ▲ This is the church headquarters in 1955, known as the ‘House of Three Doors’ in Bukhak-dong, Seoul.
 Moon had a private room in the house next door.
 That is where Eu Shin-hee and many other women were ‘restored’ by Moon.
 Eu Hyo-won is seen standing with a cane.

-Here are one testimony from a professor who was familiar with Moon’s personal room.
+Here is one testimony from a professor who was familiar with Moon’s personal room.

 Choi Syn-deok 崔信德 (1921-2016) joined in 1954.
 Later she was Professor of Sociology at Ewha Womans University in Seoul.
 She wrote an article about the UC in Transactions of the Royal Asiatic Society, Korea Branch No. 43 (1967) The introduction stated: “She was once an active member of the Tong-il Church [ = Unification Church ] and was closely associated with Mun Son-myong.”